Danielle Mckinney: Career

 Mckinney is based in New Jersey.
 She produces story paintings that highlight the independent Black female lead.
 Mckinney catches the figure engaged in leisurely activities and intense reflections.
 Her paintings reveal hidden storylines and evoke surreal settings, frequently in the context of the internal home world, as she engages with topics of spirituality and self.
 With a background in photography paints with a keen awareness of the female gaze, using very vivid colors and subtle details with "cinematic effect."

 Mckinney views her work as a place of reconciliation between her Black female identity and the possibilities of rest and liberation that dominant visual culture has failed to depict, even though her paintings are not self-portraits.
 She paints with the intention of evoking this sensation of identification between the viewer and the subject, giving them both the opportunity to enter their most liberated selves.

+Mckinney made Reading Room, an acrylic on canvas painting, in 2022.

-In 2024, Danielle Mckinney is presenting her first solo exhibition in Italy at the Fondazione Sandretto Re Rebaudengo.
+In 2024, Mckinney presented her first solo exhibition in Italy at the Fondazione Sandretto Re Rebaudengo.
 Fly on the Wall expands on Mckinney's pictorial interest and depictions of Black women portraiture in intimate spaces.